 Marco and David Bulmer-Rizzi (Facebook)

-While on honeymoon in Adelaide, David fell down a staircase, cracked his skull and died in hospital.
+While on honeymoon in Adelaide, South Australia, last week, David fell down a staircase at a friend’s home.
+He cracked his skull, sustained brain damage, and died in hospital.

-Their relationship was not legally recognised in Australia and Marco had to get approval for the funeral arrangements from David’s father.
-The Australian death certificate also stated that the deceased man’s marital status was “never married”.
+This meant that he had to get approval for the funeral arrangements from David’s father and the death certificate will state that the deceased man’s marital status was “never married”.